 What Is A Macro Belief

-Belief that guides decisions, especially in moments in euphoria or fear.
+Belief that guides decisions, especially in moments of euphoria or fear.

 One of the most important things you can do for yourself is figuring out what your own beliefs are.
 This training will mostly cover the financial realm, but note that your macro belief can be anything as long as you have your own reasoning, logic, and evidence.